owodzeg/V4Hero/README.md

 ## Setup

 Simply clone the repo and CMake should automatically grab everything for you, if your IDE supports it.

+Libraries may be needed, refer to the installation sections below.

+### IDE

 Visual Studio Community 2019+, Visual Studio Code and CLion generally should work just fine.